Things to do in Hanoi

 Temple of Literature (Van Mieu)

 The Temple of Literature is Vietnam's historical seat of learning and is the most sacred place for the disciples of Confucius.
-It is one of the few remaining buildings from the original city founded by Emperor Ly Thanh Tong in the 11th century and is a well-preserved example of Vietnamese architecture.
+It's one of the few remaining buildings from the original city founded by Emperor Ly Thanh Tong in the 11th century and is a well-preserved example of Vietnamese architecture.
 It became the site of the country's first university in 1076.
 Consisting of a complex of small buildings and five walled courtyards, it was an exclusive establishment teaching the principles of Confucius.
 In the third courtyard is a pond, the Well of Heavenly Clarity, and beside it are 82 stone stelae, mounted on tortoises and engraved with the names of successful graduates.
 Over a period of 900 years, thousands of Vietnamese scholars graduated from the university.
-In honour of their teacher's legacy, there is also a temple dedicated to Confucius, a place where the king and his mandarins would make sacrifices.
+In honour of their teacher's legacy, there's also a temple dedicated to Confucius, a place where the king and his mandarins would make sacrifices.

 Halong Bay